Skip to article frontmatterSkip to article content

 end

-• State: 8 queens on board (may attack)
+• State: 8 queens on board (may attack each other)

-• Neighbor: Move one queen to different square in same column
+• Neighbor: Move one queen to different row in same column

 • Loss: Number of pairs of queens attacking each other